Make It Count: Alternative Spring Break Information Session, Noon & 5 p.m. Monday, Jan. 14, Room 304

 - Immigration Detention in Lumpkin, Georgia: People in immigration detention have a right to due process under the U.S. Constitution, but many of them are detained indefinitely in geographically isolated facilities and live under deplorable conditions with no trial, conviction, or ability to post bond.
 Nearly all of these detained immigrants lack attorney representation, but detained immigrants who have counsel are ten times as likely to succeed in their cases as those who represent themselves.
 Working with the Southern Poverty Law Center (SPLC) Southeast Immigrant Freedom Initiative, Georgia State Law students will spend the week at the Stewart Immigration Detention Center in Lumpkin, Georgia, meeting with clients, drafting documents and interpreting for attorneys.

 - Rural Justice in Dougherty County, Georgia: As the Center’s Access to Justice Map of Georgia demonstrates, most of Georgia’s lawyers are concentrated in the metropolitan Atlanta area, and access to the internet and public transportation may not be as readily available in rural counties, exacerbating the difficulty rural Georgians face in navigating the justice system.
 A group of Georgia State Law students will travel to southwest Georgia to understand the distinct access to justice issues facing rural communities.
 In partnership with the Dougherty County Law Library and Georgia Legal Services Program, students will help to develop targeted self-help materials, including short webinars, to serve rural Georgians.

-To learn more about the trips and how to apply, attend an information session at noon or 5 p.m. in Room 304.
+To learn more about the trips and how to apply, attend an information session at noon or 5 p.m. on Monday, January 14th in Room 304.